puspita-sahoo/social_library/README.md

 # social_library
-- it's a online library where a user can upload their books and explore others.
+- Tis is a online library where a user can upload their books and explore others.
 - Developed a social library where the user can read and download books and they can upload by sign in to the website.
 - Implemented the user authentication system.